xet7/TSC/tsc/docs/pages/sfml_port_guidelines.md

 rectangles.
 Note that you do not have to implement drawing of the collision rectangles yourself when you implement an actor, this is automatically done for you directly in the cActor class.

+You’ll find I (Quintus) leave a lot of comments in the code that start with “// OLD”.
+These are copies of code from the pre-SFML implementation that cannot run yet because of missing functions and/or other not yet ported things.
+The goal is to not have any such comments anymore, but I need them as a visual marker for functions that are only partly implemented yet.
+Otherwise I’d think I have fully ported the function in question to SFML already.